Michigan's 13th congressional district

 A special election was held on November 6, 2018, following the resignation of Representative John Conyers.
 Brenda Jones won the special election to fill the remainder of Conyers term in the 115th Congress.
 Democrat Rashida Tlaib won the regular election for the term in the 116th Congress.
 Tlaib was redrawn into the 12th district after the 2020 redistricting cycle.
+With a Cook Partisan Voting Index rating of D+22, it is the most Democratic district in Michigan.